Seazeeee/100Days/README.md

 deal with mySQL.
 I will be creating another repo that houses that information and progress as well to slowly build up my GitHub Profile.
 Just mentally pushing forward are you have too.

+### 6/18/24
+- Progress has slowed sown tremendously with the start of summer classes.
+However, I am still focusing on trying to at least open up VSCode everyday and right something.
+I have also started mySQL which is taking up more of my time.
+Im going to keep pushing myself forward because I believe I am improving on all my skills.
+Hopeful to have a better resume by the end of the summer.